-Further to the seven Paralympians who received their pin, Paralympian #18 Keith McCormick and Paralympian #25 Brian McNicholl were acknowledged at the function.
-Paralympian #35 Fred Creba’s son was unable to come to the function, and was presented with his father’s pin on Friday afternoon.
+Further to the Paralympians who received their pin, the function acknowledged Paralympian #18 Keith McCormick and Paralympian #25 Brian McNicholl.
+Paralympian #35 Fred Creba’s son was presented with his father’s pin on Friday afternoon.

-The ParaFed Canterbury Sports Awards has recognised Para athletes for over three decades, and four fabulous winners were awarded during the function.
+The ParaFed Canterbury Sports Awards has recognised Para athletes for over three decades.
+Four fabulous winners were awarded during the function.

-A highlight of the evening was seeing the Hellers NZ’s Butcher Sportsperson of the Year won by Sophie Pascoe following her spectacular success at the Tokyo 2020 Paralympic Games.
+A highlight of the evening was seeing the Hellers NZ’s Butcher Sportsperson of the Year won by Sophie Pascoe.
+This follows her spectacular success at the Tokyo 2020 Paralympic Games.
 Also presented were Southern Screenworks Ltd Junior Sportsperson of the Year to Gabriella Smith, the Mortgage Consulting Ltd Emerging Talent of the Year to Hamish Cleary and the Sub5 Spirit in Sport Award to László Walker.
 Paralympics New Zealand congratulates the winners for their outstanding achievements.

 Paralympian #99 Ben Lucas

-In 1989 aged 24, a motorcycle crash left Ben paralysed and led him to Para athletics to compete in wheelchair racing.
-During his 10-year sporting career, Ben represented New Zealand many times, beginning at the 1994 Commonwealth Games, where he won a bronze medal in the wheelchair marathon.
+In 1989 aged 24, a motorcycle crash left Ben paralysed.
+This led him to Para athletics to compete in wheelchair racing.
+During his 10-year sporting career, Ben represented New Zealand many times.
+He began at the 1994 Commonwealth Games, where he won a bronze medal in the wheelchair marathon.
 He was team captain and flagbearer at both the Atlanta 1996 Paralympic Games and in Sydney 2000.
-Ben also represented New Zealand at the 1999 World Wheelchair Games in Christchurch where he won a gold medal in the wheelchair marathon.
-Ben retired from competitive racing in 2000 and has remained a key figure in Para sport since, holding positions on the PNZ and ParaFed Canterbury Boards and as Chef de Mission for the highly successful New Zealand Paralympic Team at the Rio 2016 Paralympics.
+Ben also represented New Zealand at the 1999 World Wheelchair Games in Christchurch.
+There he won a gold medal in the wheelchair marathon.
+Ben retired from competitive racing in 2000 and has remained a key figure in Para sport since.
+He has held positions on the PNZ and ParaFed Canterbury Boards.
+He was Chef de Mission for the highly successful New Zealand Paralympic Team at the Rio 2016 Paralympics.
 In 2019 Ben was awarded PNZ Order of Merit recognising his outstanding service to PNZ and Paralympic Sport.

 Paralympian #12 Geremy Tinker

 Geremy broke his neck in an under-19 club rugby match in Christchurch.
 During his rehab at the Burwood Spinal Unit he got a visit that would introduce him to the next stage of his sporting life: Wheelchair rugby.
-Geremy was a long time member of Wheel Blacks teams and competed in 4 Paralympic Games – Atlanta 1996, Sydney 2000, Athens 2004 and Beijing 2008.
-Geremy was part of the historical success of the team in Athens 2004 when they won a Paralympic gold medal against Canada.
-During this game he played one of the best games of his long career, pulling off two crucial turnovers that kept New Zealand in lead and ultimately gold medallists.
+Geremy was a long time member of Wheel Blacks teams.
+He competed in 4 Paralympic Games – Atlanta 1996, Sydney 2000, Athens 2004 and Beijing 2008.
+Geremy helped make history in Athens 2004 when they won a Paralympic gold medal against Canada.
+This was one of the best games of his long career.
+He pulled off two crucial turnovers that kept New Zealand in lead and ultimately gold medallists.
 Geremy was represented at the ceremony by his mum Cathy.

 Paralympian #24 Mark Inglis